medaliyou/obscurity/README.md

 - out.txt : ASCII text file .
 - check.txt : ASCII text file feed to `sec.py` to generate `out.txt` with an UNKNOWN key .

- ### > we have to find the KEY used to encrypt check.txt
+      "we have to find the `KEY` used to encrypt check.txt "

- My attempt is in the crack2.py
+      My attempt is in the crack2.py (py2.7)